tele-rotation in family medicine

 MD2B Connect Physician ID # 47

 Where will the rotation take place: This is a tele-rotation or telemedicine rotation.
 Therefore, you can take part in this rotation from anywhere in the world.
+Please note that this rotation is not available until 2022.

 Hours: Monday - Friday 9 AM to 4 PM